-Launching your own eBook empire makes sense on many levels.
+Launching your own eBook and information product empire makes sense on many levels.
 Niche marketing is the secret sauce of success.
 Almost every successful marketer has a “how to succeed” or “how to make money” product.
 They weren’t able to write that eBook until they actually succeeded, and the eBook Empire is how they do it – it’s how they build enough profit stamina to keep them afloat as they plan their future big-time launches and joint venture partnerships.

 I’m here to tell you an important truth – many eBooks you’ll read are similar to another and will intentionally leave out crucial details that you need to succeed.
 Why would the author or product owner do this?

 Two reasons.
 First, it’s because it gives them the opportunity to sell to you again, and again, and again.
 That’s why you see so many “missing chapters” or follow-up reports being sold once you’re on someone’s “subscriber list.”
 I think there’s a better way to create a lifetime customer, and I’m going to teach you how to do it in this guide.

 The second reason is because if they do tell you every little detail, you might be armed with the knowledge you need to tap into their super secret niche.
 You don’t hear the gurus talking about their behind-the-scenes niches.
 Savvy players keep those cards close to their chest.

 The truth is, each one has dozens upon dozens of little mini-sites where they sell regular 50-100 page eBooks on various topics – from golf to weddings to baby care.
 This is evergreen stuff, which means it never goes out of style.

 Internet marketing products are hot one day and “dead” the next.
 Those aren’t what keep them financially secure – it’s the icing on the cake.
 Can you imagine the stress involved of finding the best best-selling marketing idea, creating, launching, and coming up with something new on a regular basis?
 The shelf life for IM products is usually pretty low.